JoshMU1020/Reminiscence/README.md

 ![Page Example One](images/test_7.png)
 ![Page Example Two](images/test_8.png)

-After this, the user can navagate back to the main menu and select the "View Pages" button to see their created collages.
-Note that the scroll function only works of there is not enough room to fit all of the user's collages in the same screen.
+After this, the user can navigate back to the main menu and select the "View Pages" button to see their created collages.
+Note that the scroll function only works if there is not enough room to fit all of the user's collages on the same screen.
 This is why two example pages were added so we can see this feature in action.

 ![View Page Start](images/test_9.png)

 ![View Page Scroll](images/test_10.png)

-From here, if the user is finished with their page viewing, then they can navagate back to the main menu and then press the "Logout" button to return to the login screen.
+From here, if the user is finished with their page viewing, then they can navigate back to the main menu and then press the "Logout" button to return to the login screen.

 ![Account Login](images/test_11.png)

-The main purpose for the login feature is to allow for different users to see different pages depending on which pages they created.
-If another user is created and then navagates to the "View Pages" screen, they will not see the other user's collages mixed in with their own.
+The main purpose of the login feature is to allow different users to see different pages depending on which pages they create.
+If another user is created and then navigates to the "View Pages" screen, they will not see the other user's collages mixed in with their own.

 This concludes the Reminiscence application demo.